People

 Naomi Salazar

-I am currently a fourth-year student at the University of California, Irvine majoring in Psychology B.S.
+I earned my B.S. in Psychology at UCI in 2025.
 I have dedicated my time at UCI meeting great people, honing academic and professional skills, and, in my opinion most remarkably, towards the development of programming that enriches student lives that identify with the Latine/Chicane community through my role as an intern for the Latinx Resource Center.
 My programming focuses on mental health and personal wellness, and I have had the opportunity to learn about Latine student needs regarding mental health.
 Becoming a part of the Latina Perinatal Health Lab has allowed me to continue to foster my desire to learn about the needs of my community and be a part of research that takes into consideration cultural factors across psychological, social, and biological facets of life.
 As a first-generation Latina, it is my hope that – through research like the one done in Dr. Almeida’s lab- subsequent generations will benefit from more culturally aware treatments and healthcare that is empathetic to unique life experiences.

 Lab Alumni